HopingR/lumaa-spring-2025-ai-ml/README.md

 3. Upload the dataset “movies_metadataLumma.csv”
 4. Click on run icon and input the description of the movie for top movie recommendations
-5. Typ exit or quite once done executing sample test.
+5. Typ exit or quit once done executing sample test.